 The meat and dairy industry has a significant impact on the environment.
 Natural forests and rainforests are being cut across the world for grazing cattle.
 According to the study, one pound of animal protein uses 100 times more water than one pound of grain protein.

-Refusal to support this harmful industry can help the environment in more than one way.
+Refusal to support this harmful industry can help the environment in multiple ways.
 It can also support local farmers who work hard to provide us with agricultural products.
 The cost of a non-dairy diet is also quite affordable.

-Are you still wondering “can you be a healthy vegan?"
+Are you still wondering, "Can you be a healthy vegan?"
 Vegans consume more fiber than anyone whose plates have meats and cheeses.
-Well, this because fiber is only present in plant-based foods like fruits and vegetables.
+Well, this is because fiber is only present in plant-based foods like fruits and vegetables.

-Nutritionists at VMeals suggest that we should consume between 25 and 38 grams of fiber.
-Fiber is important for safe and fast digestion.
+Our nutritionists suggest consuming between 25 and 38 grams of fiber.
+It is important for safe and fast digestion.
 Therefore, people who turn to a vegetarian diet experience improved digestion and bowel movements.

-There are also some vegan downsides that you need to be aware of.
-Here are a few points on why vegan diets are not suitable for everyone:
+There are also some downsides that you need to be aware of.
+Here are a few points on why plant-based diets are not suitable for everyone:

 Based on the current state of your health, your doctor may prevent you from taking a vegetarian or non-dairy diet.
 For example, if you have osteoporosis, a high intake of calcium is vital for the power and durability of your bones.
 Dairy is still the best natural source of calcium.

 Newly proclaimed vegans are often stunned by how hungry they feel and are not sure how to maintain their diet or make up for the lack of calories.
-This tends to cause many current vegetarians to eat large quantities of high-fat foods.
+This tends to cause them to eat large quantities of high-fat foods.

 The plant-based diet is often regarded as the most restrictive edition of a diet.
-Certainly, if you adopt this eating plan and you are currently eating a lot of non-vegetarian food, you can expect to remove most items from your typical weekly menu.
+Certainly, if you adopt this eating plan and eat a lot of non-vegetarian food, you can expect to remove most items from your typical weekly menu.
 For some people, this level of restriction is too intense.

-People’s food choices can be examined by friends, family, coworkers, and others.
+Friends, family, coworkers, and others can examine people's food choices.
 Although veganism is more normalized these days and plant-based foods are more widely available, you may still discover that you are quizzed and challenged about your rationale for selecting this lifestyle.

 In addition, those who do not know how to handle your diet may remove you from social gatherings.
 Or worse, you may be invited and encouraged to eat foods that are not vegetarian-friendly.

 Researchers say that one can experience weakness, exhaustion, constipation, and a loss of appetite if you don't get enough B-12.
-While fruits and vegetables are high in antioxidants, vitamins, and minerals, a few nutrients are difficult to obtain without the use of animal products.
+While fruits and vegetables are high in antioxidants, vitamins, and minerals, a few nutrients are difficult to obtain without animal products.

 Calcium, omega-3 fatty acids, vitamin B-12, and folate are among them.
 The lack of these nutrients will cause bone and muscle loss if you don't supplement your diet with vitamin pills or fortified cereals.

-Breakfast: A simple bowl of cereal or oatmeal (without any added butter or milk), fruit, nut, almond milk, coconut milk + dry fruit smoothie.
+Breakfast: A simple bowl of cereal or oatmeal (without any added butter or milk), fruit, nut, almond milk, coconut milk, and dry fruit smoothie.